mtperessoni/graphql/README.md

-# graphql
+# GraphQL
-Learning graphql with static data.
+Project created for learn the basics about GraphQ using static data.
+Just exercising